GET ORDAINED ONLINE IN THE CHRISTIAN LEADERS ALLIANCE

 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.
 1 Timothy 6:12

-2. Ordained as a Ministry Deacon
+2. Ordained as a Minister based supported by three recommendations.

 This step is important out of respect for 1 Timothy 5:22, “ Do not be hasty in the laying on of hands, and do not share in the sins of others.
 We ask for three recommendations for ordination in the ordination class.
 This goes far to make sure that this candidate is suitable for ministry.